the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 From a user perspective the only recommendation is to be careful about where you publish your Jabber ID and if you do use the same obfuscation you use with your email address.
 Even though I personally don’t have any evidence that the spammers are actually crawling the internet for Jabber IDs.
 It seems that there are getting their addresses from hacked forums and something like that.

-If you want to read a server admins perspective and how you can filter spam on the server side go read the blog post from the yax.im admin.
+If you want to read a server admins perspective and how you can filter spam on the server side, go read [the blog post by the yax.im admin](https://yaxim.org/blog/2017/12/22/spam-reduction-on-yax-dot-im/).

 ---